 This vegan mushroom and spinach wild rice casserole recipe is creamy, savory, and delicious.
 It works well as a main dish (plenty hearty!) or as a side dish.
 It’s fancy enough for the holidays, but doesn’t have to be a holiday dish.
 It’s gluten free, has no nutritional yeast, and loaded with fall-winter flavors (think thyme, nutmeg, and mushrooms).

 While I used a high speed blender (i.e. – Vitamix, Ninja, etc), you do not need one to enjoy this recipe.
 Simply soak the raw cashews in water for 2-3 hours, and then, drain off the liquid before adding them to your blender.
 The cashews should completely pulverize.
 If you have a high speed blender, you do not need to soak the cashews.

 For a variation, switch out the mushrooms and spinach for a bag of mixed frozen vegetables or green peas with mushrooms.
-As with all the recipes featured on this blog, make sure to taste the recipe, as you go along.
+As with all the recipes featured on this blog, make sure to taste this vegan wild rice casserole recipe, as you go along.
 You may want to add a little more soy sauce or a little more balsamic.
 You can never add less, but you can always add more, if it is needed 🙂